idevchandra/iamchandra/_posts/humane-aipin/2023-11-15-thoughts-on-humane-aipin.md

 > The main critique of Google Glass wasn’t really that they looked stupid (although, to be clear, they did).
 People were kicked out of bars for wearing Glass because the device represented a form of ubiquitous recording.
 Glass was outfitted with a camera that the user could activate at any time, and this, rightfully, freaked people out. <i>- Wired magazine.</i>

-The promise of this wearable computer powered by AI is that it would quitely collect data and information and builds knowledge about your life and turn them into actions.
+The promise of this wearable computer powered by AI is that it would quietly collect data and information and builds knowledge about your life and turn them into actions.

 <figure>
 <img src="/assets/images/aipin/status.png">